-Most movie pioneers are remembered for the lives they led, but with Thomas Ince it’s the circumstances of his death Nov.
-19, 1924 that people still talk about.
+Most movie pioneers are remembered for the lives they led, but with Thomas Ince, it’s the circumstances of his death on Nov.
+19, 1924, that people still talk about.

 Real estate developer Harry Culver gave Ince 12 acres in 1916 to build a movie studio in Culver City — Triangle’s lot at 10202 West Washington Blvd.
 Three years later, Ince sold his Triangle stock and bought 14 acres down the road at 9336 West Washington Blvd.
 Triangle’s studio was sold in 1918 to the Goldwyn Company, which added 23 adjacent acres for $2,000.
 In 1924, theatre magnate Marcus Lowe bought Goldwyn and the lot became MGM.
 Today, it’s Sony Pictures Entertainment.